kyma-project/examples/jaeger/README.md

 ### Verify the installation

-Check that the `jaeger` Pod has been created in the Namespace and is in the `Running` state:
+Check if the `jaeger` Pod was successfully created in the Namespace and is in the `Running` state:
 ```bash
 kubectl -n $KYMA_NS rollout status deploy $HELM_JAEGER_RELEASE
 ```

 ### Activate a TracePipeline

-To configure the Kyma trace collector with the deployed Jaeger instance as backend, create a new [TracePipeline](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces/) by executing the following command.
+To configure the Kyma trace collector with the deployed Jaeger instance as the backend.
+To create a new [TracePipeline](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces/), execute the following command:
    ```bash
    cat <<EOF | kubectl -n $KYMA_NS apply -f -
    apiVersion: telemetry.kyma-project.io/v1alpha1